cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/AWS.md

     - You will need an [IAM](https://aws.amazon.com/premiumsupport/knowledge-center/create-access-key/) user that can create access-keys and modify your billing settings.
     - You can use the CloudFormation template file [ccf-athena.yaml](https://github.com/ThoughtWorks-Cleantech/cloud-carbon-footprint/blob/trunk/cloudformation/ccf-athena.yaml) to automate the creation of a role that allows the Cloud Carbon Footprint application to read Cost and Usage Reports via AWS Athena.
+    - This role name will be used for the value in the environment variable: `AWS_TARGET_ACCOUNT_ROLE_NAME`

 2. Enable the Cost and Usage Billing AWS feature.